soko1/copyme/README.md

 # Copyme

-Copyme - tool for backup.
+Tool for backup with using tar/gnupg/megatools (https://mega.nz).

 ## Installing requirements